 Figure 2 above focuses on the decisions and outcomes which are taken from the capacity outlook models.
-In addition to this sequential process, the inputs to the capacity outlook models are refined using the outputs of each other, as well as time-sequential modelling.
+In addition to this process, the inputs to the capacity outlook models are refined using the outputs of each other, as well as via linkages with the time-sequential modelling and the gas supply development model.
 The interactions between the models and the inputs and methodologies used in each are explored in detail throughout this section.

-3 Development paths refer to combinations of transmission and non-network augmentations.
+2 Development paths refer to combinations of transmission and non-network augmentations.
 Section 6 has more detail on the use of development paths.

-Figure 3 below illustrates the various interactions between the market models which are used to refine modelling outcomes; these are described in more detail in Section 2.4.
+Figure 3 below illustrates the various interactions between the market models which are used to refine modelling outcomes; these are described in more detail in Section 2.4, Section 3 and Section 4.1.2.